 It’s all very well to read historical accounts of events, but archival materials themselves can be fascinating sources of inspiration.
-You might find a map that inspires a travelogue, or an old letter written in a script that inspires the idea for a fictional character.
+You might find an old letter written in a script that inspires the idea for a fictional character.

 Online digital archives include the British library’s vast online photo collection (including newspapers dating back to the 1600s), The Digital Public Library of America (which includes options to search for materials by geographic location), and many others.

-Existing novels are also great sources for book ideas:
+Existing novels are also great sources for book idea.

-Another respected novel that was inspired by a famous work is Jean Rhys’ Wide Sargasso Sea.
-It tells a story from the point of view of a secondary character in Charlotte Brontë’s Jane Eyre, the ‘madwoman’ in the attic.
+Another respected novel that was inspired by a famous work is Jean Rhys’ Wide Sargasso Sea (1966).
+It tells a story from the point of view of a secondary character in Charlotte Brontë’s Jane Eyre (1847), the ‘madwoman’ in the attic.

 When drawing inspiration from a novel for your own work, you could:

 - Tell a new story based on the perspective of a mostly silent or absent secondary character (like Jean Rhys does)

 - Retell the same story in a different time period with new events and deviations mixed in

 8: Pursue new experiences to find ideas for a book